rsoury/buyte-checkout/README.md

 ## Buyte Widget

+The widget is an embeddable React.js app responsible for receiving a user's intent to pay, and displaying a checkout confirmation dialog/modal after the payment has been authorised.

+### Installation

 You can use the following script to load the Buyte Widget.
 Please replace the S3 URL in the snippet with your own URL targeting the built widget `index.js` file.